rubin-dp0/cst-dev/AMM_detritus/nb9a_command_line.rst

           - selectGoodSeeingVisits
           - templateGen

-Hopefully you're in whatever working directory on RSP you've chosen to be the place from which you will run the custom coadd processing.
+Ensure that you're in the working directory on RSP that you've chosen to be the place from which you will run the custom coadd processing.
 It is somewhat of a convention to put pipeline configuration files in a subdirectory named `config`.
 So let's make that `config` subdirectory:

 .. code-block::